mjakubowski84/parquet4s/README.md

 ## Generic Records

 You may want to not use strict schema and process your data in a generic way.
 Since version 1.2.0 Parquet4S has rich API that allows to build, transform, write and read Parquet records in easy way.
 Each implementation of  `ParquetRecord` is Scala `Iterable` and a mutable collection.
 You can execute operations on `RowParquetRecord` and `ListParquetRecord` as on mutable `Seq` and you can treat `MapParquetRecord` as mutable `Map`.
 Moreover, records received addition functions like `get` and `add` (and more) that take implicit `ValueCodec` and allow to read and modify records using regular Scala types.
 There is default `ParquetRecordEndcoder`, `ParquetRecordDecoder` and `ParquetSchemaResolver` for  `RowParquetRecord` so reading Parquet in a generic way works out of the box!
 In order to write you still need to provide a schema in form of Parquet's `MessageType`.

-Funcionality is available in all modules.
+Functionality is available in all modules.
 See [examples](https://github.com/mjakubowski84/parquet4s/blob/master/examples/src/main/scala/com/github/mjakubowski84/parquet4s/core/WriteAndReadGenericApp.scala).

 ## Customisation and Extensibility